kontainapp/guide-examples/README.md

 # guide-examples
-Examples from the Kontain guide
+Examples for the Kontain guide